Verify domain ownership

 - Add a <meta> tag to your home page

-- Just sign up for a Google enterprise product and follow the instructions that appear during the signup process.
-They will walk you through choosing a verification method and completing all the required steps.
+Just sign up for a Google for Work product and follow the instructions that appear during the signup process.
+They will walk you through choosing a verification method and completing the steps.

-If you already signed up, but skipped the option to verify, sign in to the Google Admin console and click the link at the top of your dashboard to confirm that you own your domain.
-Then follow the instructions that appear.
+If you already signed up but skipped the option to verify, sign in to the Google Admin console and click the link at the top of your dashboard to confirm that you own your domain.
+Then follow the instructions.

-If you signed up for Google Apps for Education, you must verify domain ownership within 14 days.
-For Google Apps for Business, you have 21 days.
+If you signed up for Google Apps for Education, Google Apps for Government, or Google Apps for Work, you must verify domain ownership within 21 days.
 If you don't verify ownership within this timeframe, we'll remove your domain and data from our system.
 If you want to use Google Apps in the future, just sign up again with your domain.

-It depends on which verification method you use.
-Here's an estimated timeframe for each method:
+It depends on which verification method you use:

 Some verification methods require making changes to your DNS setting at your domain host's web site.
 For help making these changes, contact your domain host directly.